 - College Accessibility for Students with Disabilities: Scholarships and Financial Aid

-- Preparing Students with Disabilities for Trade School guide provides the latest information and resources to help these students discover the wealth of opportunities now available to them after high school
+- Preparing Students with Disabilities for Trade School: The guide provides the latest information and resources to help these students discover the wealth of opportunities now available to them after high school.

 - The John F. Kennedy Center for the Performing Arts, office of Accessibility is an international organization that creates learning opportunities through the arts for people with disabilities.

 ArtLifting is a benefit corporation that provides homeless and disabled artists the opportunity to earn their own income.
 ArtLifting sells original paintings, art prints, and products so artists can earn recurring income from each piece.
 Artists earn 55% of the profit from each sale.
 Liz Powers, founder, has worked with homeless and disabled individuals in Boston since she was eighteen.
 After creating and running art groups in local women’s shelters, Liz was amazed by the talent around her, but noticed that much of the art would end up in the trash can or lost in the shelters’ closets.
 After observing the same problem at other local art programs, Liz and her brother Spencer created ArtLifting.
 By earning an income, instead of a handout, the artists feel empowered and confident.
 This confidence has a domino effect on every aspect of their lives and helps them pursue dreams that previously seemed unreachable to them.

 - North Dakota Department of Commerce Division of Community Services.
 Community block grants may be available to help make facilities ADA compliant.
 Call 701-328-5300 or e-mail the Department of Commerce for more information.

 - North Dakota Department of Human Services Division of Vocational Rehabilitation.
 There are eight regional offices with access to information and other resources:

 Bismarck: (701) 328-8800 or (888) 862-7342